dkelly255/python-checkers/README.md

 # Python Checkers (Work in progress)

-Readme supporting Python Checkers application
+Readme documentation for Checkers game created using Python, played in the terminal

 ![Intro Screen](readme/images/introscreen.png)